 - You study in classrooms or teams: Quizlet Live and class features are perfect for energizing group learning

-- You enjoy game-based learning: Diverse game modes like Match, Gravity, and Learn help maintain motivation
+- You enjoy game-based learning: Diverse study modes like Learn, Test, and Match help maintain motivation

 - You want to use existing study sets: Access a massive library of study sets created by users worldwide